Frequently Asked Questions

 Who’s involved in RM3P?

-Through procurement and partnership agreements, RM3P will leverage private sector innovation and technology capabilities.
+Through procurement and partnership agreements, RM3P leveraged private sector innovation and technology capabilities.
 Public sector agencies will be able to use the regional collaboration platforms.

 How is RM3P being funded?

 In June 2020 the Federal Highway Administration (FHWA) awarded VDOT an Advanced Transportation and Congestion Management Technologies Deployment (ATCMTD) grant of $4.3 million.
-The grant supports the addition of predictive parking capabilities using AI to the Commuter Parking Information System and the expansion of the AI-Based Decision Support System to the Metropolitan Fredericksburg.
+The grant supports the addition of predictive parking capabilities using AI to the Commuter Parking Information Services (CPIS) and the expansion of the AI-Based Decision Support System (AI-DSS) to Fredericksburg.

 What groups are involved with managing RM3P development?

-Other groups make up the RM3P administration, including but not limited to five Program Element Guidance Teams, the Technical Working Group, the Contracts and Agreements Working Group, the Communications Working Group, Simulation Expert Group, and the Stakeholder Advisory Group.
+Other groups make up the RM3P administration, including but not limited to four Program Element Guidance Teams, the Technical Working Group, the Contracts and Agreements Working Group, the Communications Working Group, Simulation/Modeling Technical Working Group, Prediction Technical Working Group, Stakeholder Advisory Group, Procurement Panel, Evaluation Team, Focus Groups, amongst others.

 What is the origin of RM3P?